-Always intriguing and brimming with artistic flair, Edith Hegedüs selected fine jewelry is simply enchanting.
+Always intriguing and brimming with artistic flair, Edith Hegedüs selected fine jewellery is simply enchanting.
 Every piece has something to tell.
 Something romantic, mysterious and delightful that you want to share with the ones you love.
-Here you'll find the one ring that will woo her, the necklace that holds the night sky, the button that became a pendant forever and many more exciting pieces for your darling jewelry box.
+Here you'll find the one ring that will woo her, the necklace that holds the night sky, the button that became a pendant forever and many more exciting pieces for your darling jewellery box.

 Designer & Goldsmith